ManOfTheMask/InfinityChat/README.md

 Run "npm install"
 Use "npm run build" and then "npm run start" for production version.
 Use "npm run dev" to start application in dev mode.
 Use "npm run clean" to delete dist directory

+### Contributions
+Contributions to make things better are always welcome as long as they have the goal of the application in mind